All-America college football team: Newspaper Enterprise Association

 Another media group who polled writers and players to compose its team.
 It ran from 1924 through 1996.

 Others

 ABC Sports, ESPN, CNN Sports Illustrated, College Football News, CBSSports.com, PFF, Time magazine, Bleacher Report and many others also select All-America teams.

 Time magazine selected All-America teams from 1956 through 1976.
 ESPN's selections are made by veteran college football writer Ivan Maisel.
 Maisel's began selecting an All-America team for ESPN.com in 2002.
 CBS Sports.com is voted on by writers, producers and staff of CBS Sports.
 Two of the newest, seemingly driven by the internet, are Scout.com and Rivals.com.

+During the 1930s, Chester L. Washington, sports editor of the Pittsburgh Courier, selected All-America teams of players at historically black colleges and universities (HBCU).

 Division III

 In 1999, D3football.com began selecting an All-America team for Division III.